lc0312/PY/README.md

 # PY
-this is the personal python code which I tried in diff project.
+This is the personal python code which I tried in diff project.